KMOS-TV: History

 KMOS-TV signed on July 8, 1954, as KDRO-TV, owned by Milt Hinlein along with KDRO radio.
 The calls came from the Drolich brothers, the radio station's original owners.
 The station was originally an independent.

 KDRO-TV went through several partial changes in ownership in the late 1950s.
 In July 1955, Deare Publications, publisher of the Sedalia Democrat newspaper, purchased 50% of KDRO-AM-TV from Hinlein.
 In July 1957, Jimmy Glenn and Herb Brandes purchased a two-thirds interest in KDRO radio; Hinlein became the sole owner of KDRO-TV as Deare Publications became the owner of the KDRO studio properties.

 In November 1957, Hinlein sold one-half interest in KDRO-TV to several station employees, who took over the operation of the station.
 On July 20, 1958, KDRO-TV became an ABC affiliate.
 ABC refused to give it a network feed to protect the rights of Kansas City's main ABC affiliate, KMBC-TV (channel 9).
 Station engineers switched to and from KMBC-TV's signal whenever ABC network programming was on the air.
 Cook Paint and Varnish Company, owner of KMBC-TV, then bought KDRO-TV on January 28, 1959, and changed the call letters to the current KMOS-TV.
-The station used the slogan "For the very MOST in entertainment!", with the KMOS-TV call letters being used to emphasize the word.
+The station used the slogan "For the very MOST in entertainment!", with the KMOS-TV call letters being used to emphasize the word "most".
 It then became a full-time satellite of KMBC-TV.
 The station had always found the going difficult due to a limited viewer base, and becoming a full satellite of KMBC-TV ensured its survival.

 In December 1960, Cook Paint sold KMBC-TV to Metropolitan Broadcasting (later called Metromedia).
 Metropolitan Broadcasting did not want KMOS, so it sold channel 6 to the Jefferson City News Tribune, owner of Mid-Missouri's CBS affiliate, KRCG (channel 13).
 KMOS then became a semi-satellite of KRCG.
 It simulcast KRCG for most of the day but maintained the studio in Sedalia and would break away from KRCG for its own newscasts at 6 and 10 p.m.
 In July 1966, KMOS and KRCG were sold to Kansas City Southern Industries, the parent company of the Kansas City Southern Railroad.